The Calculator action allows mathematical calculations to be included in a workflow. This article discusses the Calculator action in more detail.

 - AVERAGE([number_list])

-- As an example, if the range of numbers is 10-20, the formula = AVERAGE(10, 20) returns the average of these numbers, which is 15.
+Note: The list of numbers in a table column [table.number_column.col] is a [number_list].
+For example, the formula: AVERAGE(10, 20) returns the average of these numbers, which is 15.

-To Set Up a Calculator Action
+Setting Up a Calculator Action

 Use a Calculator action anytime you need to perform calculations within a workflow.